 Proprietary Funds.
 The City's proprietary funds provide the same type of information found in the government-wide financial statements for business-type activities, but in more detail.
-For the year ended June 30, 2023, net position of the sewer fund decreased by \$76,794 and net position of the water fund decreased by \$73,914.
+For the year ended June 30, 2024, net position of the sewer fund decreased by \$271,715 and net position of the water fund increased by \$57,404.

-The sewer fund experienced a 1.2% decrease in revenues and a 6.6% increase in expenses, ending with a decrease in fund net position.
+The sewer fund experienced a 34.9% increase in revenues and a 34.2% increase in expenses, ending with a decrease in fund net position.
+The increase in revenues is mostly due to increased sewer rates and interest earned on bond funds.
 The increase in expenses is mostly due to changes in the net pension liability and related deferred amounts.
-The fund remains healthy as shown on the statement of cash flows, as sewer operations still have available cash and investments at year end of \$1,117,555.
-The water fund experienced a decrease in net position of \$73,914 as result of increased expenses related to the net pension liability and related deferred amounts.
+The fund remains healthy as shown on the statement of cash flows, as sewer operations still have available cash and investments at year end of \$5,413,102.
+The water fund experienced an increase in net position of \$57,404 as result of reduced pension liability and related deferred amounts.